 huathe has been delivering Forest School since 2009 and Forest School training since 2012.
 Over that time we have delivered hundreds of hours of Forest School to children aged from under 1 to 15 and trained Forest School leaders in the UK, USA, Ireland and China.
 We are one of the few organisations to have our training endorsed by the Forest School Association and we specialise in bespoke training that fit our participants' needs.
 This year our scheduled training programmes reflect our relationships with partners in East Anglia, Ireland and China and with new partners in the USA.

 Carol Middleton and Elizabeth Swift are the co-founders of huathe.
-Both are endorsed by the Forest School Association and both are also University lecturers, teachers and Early Years Professionals We are experienced in mentoring and nature connection learning.
-Between us we have over 30 years of practice experience.
+Both are endorsed by the Forest School Association and both have extensive experience of working as university lecturers, teachers and early years professionals We are experienced in mentoring and nature connection learning.
+Between us we have over 40 years of practice experience.
 We are based in East Anglia.

 Look out for us at outdoor and early years conferences.
 We are regular contributors to the Cambridgeshire Forest School Conference and the Forest School national conference.
 Additionally in 2016 and 2017 we spoke at the Asia International Early Years conference in Chengdu, Szechuan and the Forest School conference in Nanning, Guangxi and at Ireland's first national Forest School conference.

 In 2014 Elizabeth was shortlisted for a Learning Outside the Classroom Award for Innovative Practice and in 2010 we won the prestigious TACTYC (Training, Advancement and Co-operation in Teaching Young Children) award for our work using Forest School to support children’s transition in school.